 BOOKINGS (required in advance, with fee) direct to Roselle:

 As part of the Transition Town Totnes’ ten-year celebrations ending on Earth Day, April 22nd, the ‘mind, body, spirit’-focused Inner Transitions are offering various events.
-This one, ‘All Our Relations’, is an opportunity to explore ‘writing the earth’.
+This is an opportunity to explore ‘writing the earth’, engaging with environmental writing as awareness practice, moving between outer close attention and inner observation and imagination.

 Spring, it is said, walks towards us at 2mph.
 Come and meet spring and the new growth of Eostre, time of the Mother Goddess with all the fertility and fecundity of this time of year, in this hidden part of the South Hams.
 Climb into the skin of hazel, gorse, celandine, apple tree, pebble, hare, magpie, wild garlic, new bluebell, returning swallow.